Product May Have Been Discontinued

 On Company Website1

-Holistic Blend Perfect Blend Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Holistic Blend Perfect Blend Dog Food earns the Advisor’s second-highest rating of 4.5 stars.

 The Holistic Blend Perfect Blend product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Ingredients: Chicken meal, whole barley, dehulled oats, chicken fat (preserved with mixed tocopherols), herring meal, ground brown rice, dehydrated chicken flavor (liver), salmon oil, flax seed, calcium carbonate, choline chloride, chicory root and yeast extract (FOS-MOS), rosemary extract, Yucca schidigera extract, dehydrated carrots, dehydrated apple, chelated minerals: calcium propionate, zinc proteinate, iron sulfate, zinc oxide, sodium selenite, manganese, calcium pantothenate, vitamins: vitamin E, folic acid, vitamin B12, niacin, vitamin A, riboﬂavin, biotin, vitamin D3, calcium iodate, whey protein

 Fiber (estimated dry matter content) = 5.6%

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The second ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.